Table of Contents

 When people jog, run, cycle, and do other steady-state exercise, often you will be met on the other side with more hunger, more snacking, and less satiety (meaning, you’ll require more food at mealtime to feel satisfied).

 Walking Improves Mood and Motivation

 According to one study, walking 30 minutes per day, all at once or broken into three 10-minute sessions, resulted in significant improvements in mood and self esteem, decreasing anxiety and depression.
-Prim Care Companion J Clin Psychiatry.
-2006; 8(2): 106.
-This is a big benefit that is often underrated and underreported.
+(Prim Care Companion J Clin Psychiatry.
+2006; 8(2): 106).
+This is a big benefit, and sadly, is often underrated and underreported.